Quantum-Classical Correspondence of Non-Hermitian Symmetry Breaking

 {In this Letter, we provide an affirmative answer to this question by developing a general theory of non-Hermitian symmetry breaking.
 In particular, we establish a quantum-classical correspondence between the properties of individual energy levels and the symmetry of their corresponding semiclassical orbits}, as illustrated in Fig.~\ref{fig1}.
 This correspondence is achieved by employing the complex path integral approach and deriving a generalized Gutzwiller trace formula for a broad class of analytic non-Hermitian problems exhibiting pseudo-Hermiticity.
 We demonstrate that any $\eta$-pseudo-Hermitian symmetry ($\eta$-PHS) (Eq.~\eqref{hs}, defined for the quantum Hamiltonian) leads to a corresponding semiclassical $S_\eta$ symmetry (Eq.~\eqref{sym_Hcl}, defined for the corresponding classical Hamiltonian).
 The trace formula quantizes each energy level along periodic orbits in complex spacetime, and the symmetry properties of the orbits dictate whether the energy level is real or complex.
 Specifically, a real energy level $E_n$ occurs as the semiclassical orbit $O$ possesses the $S_\eta$ symmetry.
 Otherwise, complex conjugate energy pairs, denoted as $E_{n1}=E^*_{n2}$, arise when the corresponding orbits $O_{1}$ and $O_{2}$ individually break the $S_\eta$ symmetry but collectively form an $S_\eta$-symmetric pair [cf. Fig~\ref{fig1}].
+Besides the Quantum-Classical correspondence, we also demonstrate that the exceptional point is inherently a quantum phenomenon, which cannot be described by a single classical orbit.
 The validity and universality of our theory are confirmed through its application to various continuous non-Hermitian models and the $\mathcal{PT}$ transition in two-level systems.
+Our work offers a thorough and comprehensive understanding of the non-Hermitian spectrum, applicable to a wide range of non-Hermitian systems and general pseudo-Hermitian symmetries.

 \emph{Quantum-classical correspondence of symmetry.---} We first investigate a general non-Hermitian Hamiltonian $\mathcal{H}(\hat{x}, \hat{p})$ with a continuous energy spectrum, where $\hat{x}$ and $\hat{p}$ denote the coordinate and momentum operators, respectively.
 Non-Hermitian Hamiltonians that satisfy the condition of $\eta$-pseudo-Hermiticity~\cite{mostafazadeh2002pseudo} are of particular interest: